tatou-tatou/Themes/Mousse/README.md

 That's probably the only way to make manual tiling work with a mouse.

 It forces you to use manual tiling though, so you lose the hybrid approach of bspwm, the consequence being that you are stuck more often in "annoying" layouts that can get tricky to get out.
+Usually, you just have to make tree rotations though, or to use a "Move to manual split".

 The `LaunchMenu` file here is an example menu, but you will have to edit the script for it to point to your own myGtkMenu file.